SAN-Net: Learning Generalization to Unseen Sites for Stroke Lesion Segmentation with Self-Adaptive Normalization: Experiment

-According to~\cite{2018A}, the lesions, ranging in size from $10$ to $2.838\times10^5$ mm$^3$, in the dataset were manually segmented by two specialists collaboratively, meaning that quality control was performed on each lesion mask by a second tracer.
-Consequently, there is no individual labeling difference among these lesion masks.
-In terms of location, most lesions are roughly equally distributed between the left and right hemispheres ($48$\% left hemisphere vs $44$\% right hemisphere); only $8$\% are found in other locations, such as the brainstem and the cerebellum, which supports the rationale of our proposed data augmentation method.
+The lesion masks were manually segmented by two specialists collaboratively, and quality control was performed on each lesion mask by a second tracer.
+Consequently, these manual lesion masks serve as ground truth.
+The lesions range in size from $10$ to $2.838\times10^5$ mm$^3$.
+As for location, most lesions are roughly equally distributed between the left and right hemispheres ($48$\% left hemisphere vs $44$\% right hemisphere); only $8$\% are found in other locations, such as the brainstem and the cerebellum, which supports the rationale of our proposed data augmentation method.
 Overall, slightly more than half of the subjects have only one lesion~($58$\%), while the remaining have multiple lesions~($42$\%).

-Unlike existing works that partition the ATLAS dataset via patient indexes to form diverse training and testing sets, we directly use site information to form the two sets, following the ``leave-one-site-out'' principle~\cite{esteban2017mriqc} in this work, \ie, taking images obtained at one site as the testing set and those at the other eight sites as the training set.
-By repeating this process 9 times, we evaluate our \methodname in terms of quantitative metrics and visual analysis.